misol1/cmdgfx/README.md

 Quitting the server: To exit the server, use echo as usual but follow 'cmdgfx:' with 'quit'.
 Using servercmd.dat or setting the title is also supported.

+## Palette

+Unlike cmdgfx_gdi, setting the palette for cmdgfx does not set new RGB colors.
+Instead, it rearranges the existing palette indices of the 16 colors.
+To actually set RGB colors for cmdgfx, use the program 'cmdwiz' with the 'setpalette' operation.

+The foreground palette for cmdgfx is set as parameter 3, always following flags (use - to set no flags).
+The background palette can also be set as parameter 4 (it is NOT copied from parameter 3 if omitted).

+All 16 color indices can potentially be rearranged, but does not have to be.

+The default palette looks like 0123456789abcdef, which means index 0 is color 0, index 10 is color 10(a) etc. As an example, to keep index 0 and 1 as black and dark blue, but set index 2 to light blue, index 3 to cyan, and index 4 to white, use 019bf as palette.

+If runninng as server, default palette can be restored by using - as palette.

+## Operations

+### Poly

+Poly - draw a filled polygon of characters

+Syntax: poly fgcol bgcol char x1,y1,x2,y2,x3,y3[,x4,y4...,y24]

+Fgcol and bgcol values range from 0-15 and can be specified either as decimal or hex.
+Use 'u' and 'U' for current foreground or background color of the cmd window.
+Use '?' to keep the foreground AND background color in the buffer at each position.

+Char can be specified either as a character, or as a hexadecimal ASCII value in the range 0-255.
+Use '?' to keep the character in the buffer at each position.

+A minimum of 3 coordinates (max 24) must be specified to draw a polygon.

+The poly operation cannot properly draw self-intersecting polygons.
+For that, use the ipoly operation.

+### Ipoly

+Ipoly - draw a filled polygon of characters (supporting self-intersection)

+Syntax: ipoly fgcol bgcol char bitop x1,y1,x2,y2,x3,y3[,x4,y4...,y24]

+Fgcol and bgcol values range from 0-15 and can be specified either as decimal or hex.
+Use 'u' and 'U' for current foreground or background color of the cmd window.
+Use '?' to keep the foreground AND background color in the buffer at each position.

+Char can be specified either as a character, or as a hexadecimal ASCII value in the range 0-255.
+Use '?' to keep the character in the buffer at each position.

+Except for the 3d operation, ipoly is the only operation that supports bit operations (bitop is only used for color, not char).

+Possible bitop values: 0=Normal, 1=Or, 2=And, 3=Xor, 4=Add, 5=Sub, 6=Sub-n, 7=regular

+A minimum of 3 coordinates (max 24) must be specified to draw a polygon.

+Note that ipoly can be used to simulate other operations such as fbox if bitop is needed.
+Fcircle, fellipse, line, and pixel can also be simulated with ipoly, though it is slightly cumbersome.

+### Gpoly